kenneth59715/NSGNEURON/_episodes/01-intro.md

 ### Background

 Neuroscience Gateway was started to provide researchers with easy, free access to tools on NSG supercomputers.
+A web portal and a REST interface are provided.

 ### The NSG Portal